damianhakert/damianhakert.github.io/source/_posts/2015-09-22-gitlab-8-0-released.markdown

 GitLab CI, this could mean you have to perform a migration that merges your GitLab CI data into GitLab.

-If you're currently not using GitLab CI or do not care about persisting data and registered runners, you do not have to do anything in regards to GitLab CI.
+If you're currently not using GitLab CI you do not have to do anything in regards to GitLab CI.

 If you have an active GitLab CI instance, you will need to follow our [CI migration guide](http://doc.gitlab.com/ce/migrate_ci_to_ce/README.html)